Ovski4/minecraft-website/README.md

   * Check if assets are ok
   * Edit the titles
   * Add power to faction single view
+  * check if remove cascade for relationships (on faction delete) (command load factions)

 After
   * Plugin registration